STUDY JAPANESE ONLINE WITH NATIVES HERE

 • And practice!

-And with practice, I don't say sit and exercise, but read materials really created by natives such as books, e-books, news sites, and among other content formats that can train your reading ability.
-Of course, at the beginning you will have to start by reading books or materials either from the course you are taking or from the book you are studying to build your base.
+And with practice, I'm not saying to just sit and do exercises, but rather to read materials really created by natives such as books, e-books, news sites, and other formats of content that can train your reading ability.
+Of course, at first, you'll have to start reading books or materials from the course you're taking or from the book you're studying to build your foundation.

-Base is a very important factor, it is the base that will allow you to migrate to more complex materials and created by natives.
-The problem is the paradox of forever building “base” and never facing “practice”, being precisely reading content created by natives.
-So, having a base, you need to know how to choose something that pleases you and is at least 40% understandable.
+Foundation is a very important factor, it’s the foundation that will allow you to migrate to more complex materials created by natives.
+The problem is the paradox of forever building a "foundation" and never facing "practice," which is precisely reading content created by natives.
+So, having a foundation, you need to know how to choose something that you like and is at least 40% comprehensible.

-If it is something that is barely understandable, you will hardly be able to concentrate on what is written.
-Possibly, at the beginning most things related to reading will be very difficult to understand, but this difficulty will be overcome through reading practice and your study of structures, sentences, grammar and vocabulary.
-There are also other activities to improve your reading which we will comment on below.
+If it's something almost not comprehensible at all, you will hardly be able to concentrate on what is written.
+Possibly, at the beginning, most things geared towards reading will be quite difficult to understand, but this difficulty will be overcome through the practice of reading and your study of structures, sentences, grammar, and vocabulary.
+There are also other activities to improve your reading that we will discuss below.

-An addendum, we are not saying to be an ultra expert in grammar, just use it to learn something you don't understand, you don't need to know all concepts to be able to understand what is said in languages.
+As a note, we are not saying to become an ultra specialist in grammar, just use it to learn something you don't understand; you don't need to know all concepts to be able to understand what is said in the languages.
 As you get used to the language, automatically, you will start to understand more and more.

 - why you don't understand what you read in the language you study